SoftwareTestingTrends/my-first-github-action/docs/01-intro-to-github-action.md

           ls ${{ github.workspace }}
       - run: echo "🍏 This job's status is ${{ job.status }}."
 ```
 4. Push content to Github repository.
+Your new GitHub Actions workflow file is now installed in your repository and will run automatically each time someone pushes a change to the repository.

 # Reference:
 https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions